dssg/mlforpublicpolicylab/techhelp/remote-workflow/remote-workflow.md

 AND state='active';
 ```

-This should output a friendly message identifying you on the database: **please paste this output into the submission textbox in canvas.**
+This should output a friendly message identifying you on the database.

+[!WARNING]
+If you get something else, let us know.

 **3. Initial setup of VSCode**

 We'll be setting up VSCode as an editor to work with files remotely over SSH during the session.
-As a first step beforehand, please install VSCode and the Remote-SSH and Microsoft's python extensions using the instructions below. **Please save a screenshot of remote-ssh install window and upload it to the assignment in canvas as well.**
+As a first step beforehand, please install VSCode and the Remote-SSH and Microsoft's python extensions using the instructions below.

 1. [Download and install](https://code.visualstudio.com/Download) VSCode
 2. Install the `Remote - SSH` extension: